-- (1) The cash bonuses in fiscal 2021 represent the discretionary cash award granted to all members of the 2021 AIP, see "Compensation Discussion and Analysis Compensation Components and Fiscal 2021 Compensation Decisions Discretionary Cash and Equity Awards" for a discussion of the award. - (2) The amounts reflect the fair value, as of grant date, of awards computed in accordance with FASB ASC Topic 718, and not the actual amounts paid to or realized by the Named Executive Officers during the applicable fiscal year.
-The fair value of stock option awards were estimated as of the date of grant using a Black-Scholes valuation model.
-For fiscal 2019, the fair value of performance-based awards to Mr. Kanter, which were based on a market condition, was determined as of the date of grant using a Monte-Carlo valuation model.
-Additional information regarding the assumptions used to estimate the fair value of all awards is included in Note A and Note I to Consolidated Financial Statements contained in our Annual Report on Form 10-K for the fiscal year ended January 29, 2022. - (3) The amounts reflected under "Stock Awards" represent the grant of restricted stock units on March 15, 2022 as a result of the Company's achieving its performance targets under the 2019-2021 LTIP.
-The potential value of the award at threshold, target and maximum was previously reported in the "2019 Grants of Plan-Based Awards" under "Estimated Future Payouts Under Equity Incentive Plan Awards.
+- (1) The amounts reflect the fair value, as of grant date, of awards computed in accordance with FASB ASC Topic 718, and not the actual amounts paid to or realized by the Named Executive Officers during the applicable fiscal year.
+The fair value of stock option awards was estimated as of the date of grant using a Black-Scholes valuation model.
+Additional information regarding the assumptions used to estimate the fair value of all awards is included in Note A and Note I to Consolidated Financial Statements contained in our Annual Report on Form 10-K for the fiscal year ended January 28, 2023. - (2) See the table "Stock Awards" below for a breakdown of 2022 amounts reflected in this column.
+The amounts reflected under "Stock Awards" include the grant of restricted stock units on March 22, 2023 as a result of the Company's achieving its performance targets under the 2020-2022 LTIP.
+The potential value of the award at threshold, target and maximum was previously reported in the "2020 Grants of Plan-Based Awards" under "Estimated Future Payouts Under Equity Incentive Plan Awards."